What we know about migrant tragedy off Greece

 “From (1230 GMT to 1800 GMT) the merchant marine operations room was in repeated contact with the fishing boat.
 They steadily repeated that they wished to sail to Italy and did not want any contribution from Greece,“ the coastguard said.

-At 2240 GMT, the trawler notified Athens of engine failure and the trawler stopped moving.
+At 2240 GMT, the trawler notified Athens of engine failure and it stopped moving.
 The nearby patrol boat “immediately tried to approach the trawler to determine the problem,“ the coastguard said.

 Twenty-four minutes later, the Greek patrol boat skipper radioed in that the boat had capsized.
 It sank within 15 minutes at 2:19 am Greek time.

-There are mounting questions as to whether the Greek coastguard should have intervened earlier to escort the aged trawler, clearly packed with people, to safety.
+There are mounting questions as to whether the Greek coastguard should have intervened earlier to escort the ageing trawler, clearly packed with people, to safety.

-“The fishing boat was 25 to 30 metres long.
-Its deck was full of people, and we assume the interior was just as full,“ coastguard spokesman Nikolaos Alexiou told state TV ERT on Wednesday.

 But the coastguard spokesman suggested the boat might have capsized earlier if they had attempted to intervene.